Skip to content

 Explanation:

-3. And then filters for the transformed type (A).
+3. Apply Final Filters: Use filters for the transformed type (A).

 This setup ensures that each stage of data processing is precise and well-defined.